orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.none`
 There are many ways of phrasing ; "it's explored/.../branched but dies", ..., "looked at, then ignored".
-- caollpse the loop with an extreme, "collapsing infinite with extreme idea??"
+- collapse the loop/infinity with an extreme

-`.orbit`
-- This is what breaks our recursion.
-An equivalency we don't have access to.- It halts the program. (["And there we have it ..."](@see https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=And%20there%20we%20have%20it%2C%20an%20infinity%2C%20loop%2C%20...%2C%20orbit%20if%20we%20ignore%20the%20difference.))
+- An equivalency we don't have access to.- It halts the program. (["And there we have it ..."](@see https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=And%20there%20we%20have%20it%2C%20an%20infinity%2C%20loop%2C%20...%2C%20orbit%20if%20we%20ignore%20the%20difference.))
 - *this or superposition, what's the difference?*: This self-loop breaks the recursion because it self-referentially answers the question of: "The only thing you'll ever find here is that same structure you already had, without having to traverse that structure."